pypeit/PypeIt/doc/calibrations/wavetilts.rst

 The code will output a residual plot of the 2D fit to offsets.
 It should be possible to achieve an RMS < 0.05 pixels.

 ..
-SHOW AN EXAMPLE OF THIS PLOT
+TODO: SHOW AN EXAMPLE OF THIS PLOT

 Settings
 ========